The "Cloud" Isn't Up in the Sky

 "Which country is my data in?" - This is a surprisingly important question.

-The EU's GDPR applies strict rules when transferring EU citizens' data outside the EU.
+The EU's GDPR applies strict rules when transferring personal data of individuals in the EU outside the EU.
 The physical location of data carries significant legal implications.
 Regardless of where your cloud data resides, enabling device encryption on your local devices ensures that your data remains protected even if the device is lost or stolen.

 What Happens When the Cloud "Goes Down"